War in My Mind

 War in My Mind is the ninth solo studio album by American singer-songwriter Beth Hart, released on September 27, 2019.
 The album was produced by Rob Cavallo.
-Hart will tour the UK and Ireland in support of the album in 2020.
+Hart was slated tour the UK and Europe in support of the album in 2020, but had to cancel a large fraction due to the COVID-19 pandemic.

 Background

 In the album announcement, Hart commented: "More than any record I've ever made, I'm more open to being myself on these songs [...]
 On this record, something told me, 'Just let it be what it is.'
 I think I'm starting to make a little headway, getting closer to the truth.
 And I might not know what the truth is... but I'm OK with that."

 Critical reception

 Writing for American Songwriter, Hal Horowitz called it "arguably [Hart's] most intimate and intense set yet", further commenting that "Her dynamic, classically influenced piano propels most songs including the ballads, such as the title track, that dominate this set. [...]
 There's no denying the truth, integrity and gritty realism that infuses everything Beth Hart touches."